British Chileans: History

 The main British communities in Chile, or La Colonia Britanica, were located in Valparaíso, Punta Arenas, and Concepción.
 A key moment in British immigration to Chile occurred in 1811, when free trade was decreed, followed by laws in 1824 and 1845 encouraging immigration.

 Facing the Pacific Ocean, Chile had for many years an important British presence.
 Over 50,000 British immigrants settled in Chile from 1840 to 1914.
 A significant number of them settled in Magallanes in Province, especially the city of Punta Arenas when it flourished as a major global seaport for ships crossing the Strait of Magellan from the Atlantic to the Pacific Ocean.
 Around 32,000 English settled in Valparaíso, influencing the port city to the extent of making it virtually a British colony during the last decades of the 19th century and the beginning of the 20th century.
 However, the opening of the Panama Canal in 1914 and the outbreak of the First World War drove many of them away from the city or back to Europe.

 In Valparaíso they created their largest and most important colony, bringing with them neighbourhoods of British character, schools, social clubs, sports clubs, business organizations and periodicals.
 Even today their influence is apparent in specific areas, such as the banks and the navy, as well as in certain social activities, such as football (soccer), horse racing, and the custom of drinking tea.

-During the movement for independence (1818), it was mainly the British who formed the Chilean Navy, under the command of Lord Cochrane.
+During the war of independence (1818), it was mainly British privateers hired by the Chilean Government who contributed to the creation of the Chilean Navy, under the command of Lord Cochrane.

 Investment from Britain contributed to Chile's prosperity, and British seamen helped the Chilean navy become a force in the South Pacific.
 Chile won two wars, the first against the Peru-Bolivian Confederation and the second, the War of the Pacific, in 1878-79, against an alliance between Peru and Bolivia.
-The liberal-socialist "Revolution of 1891" introduced political reforms modeled on British parliamentary practice and lawmaking.
+The liberal-socialist "Revolution of 1891" introduced political reforms modelled on British parliamentary practice and lawmaking.

 British immigrants were also important in the northern zone of the country during the saltpetre boom, in the ports of Iquique and Pisagua.
 The King of Saltpetre, John Thomas North, was the principal tycoon of nitrate mining.
 Britain's legacy is reflected in the streets of the historic district of the city of Iquique, with the foundation of various institutions, such as the Club Hípico (Racing Club).
 Nevertheless, active British presence came to an end with the saltpetre crisis of the 1930s.

+The most important newspaper of the British community in Valparaíso during the 19th century was The Chilean Times.
+During the first half of the 20th century, the most influential medium was The South Pacific Mail (1909-1965), which circulated throughout the west coast of South America.

 A contingent of British (principally Scottish and Irish) immigrants arrived between 1914 and 1950, settling in the present-day region of Magallanes.
 British families were established in other areas of the country, such as Santiago, Coquimbo, the Araucanía, and Chiloé.